API

 Usage

-First, require() the framework in your application:
+First, require() the render method in your application:

 app.js

-const Maizzle = require('@maizzle/framework')
+const { render } = require('@maizzle/framework')

 app.js

-const Maizzle = require('@maizzle/framework')
+const { render } = require('@maizzle/framework')

-.render(`html string`, options)
+render(`html string`, options)

 .then(({html, config}) => console.log(html, config))

-The render() method returns an object containing the compiled HTML and the environment config that was computed for it.
+The render method returns an object containing the compiled HTML and the Environment config that was computed for it.

 Options